laserpants/area-51/taiyaki/docs/README.md

 ## Compilation strategy

-The compiler proceeds through a series of transformation steps applied to the syntax tree, the final goal of which is to arrive at a form suitable for code generation and evaluation.
+The compiler proceeds through a series of transformation steps applied to the syntax tree.
+The final goal of this process is to arrive at a tree based on a much smaller and simpler grammar &mdash; one that is more suitable for code generation and evaluation.

 ##### Eliminate patterns from lambda abstractions

 TODO

-#### Translate non-trivial let-bindingings
+#### Translate non-trivial let-bindings

 Let-bindings are still permitted, but only those that bind to a variable.